akuklev/akuklev/synthetic-types.md

 }
 ```

-Reducible constructors have to reduce to a non-reducible one for any combination of parameters.
-Of course one can define all these operations such as external functions by performing exhaustive case analysis, but there are two subtle differences:
+Reducible constructors turn out to be a very useful extension.
+They allow to provide operations _bundled_ into declarative definitions, such as the logical operations `Not`, `And`, etc. in the example 2.
+(TODO: Определить bundled operations)

+There are two differences between operations bundled into the definition and the ones defined as external functions by performing exhaustive case analysis:
 * Bundled operations (the ones given in form of reducible constructors) are the ones the implementors are allowed to redefine when they provide custom implementations for declarative types;
 * Bundled operations are available in compile-time context, this will be disussed at length in the section about generic functions.